discretize/discretize-guides/builds/thief/power-daredevil/index.md

 Keep in mind you can precast skills like <Skill id="13037"/>, <Skill id="13082"/> or <Skill id="13132"/> and take the mistlock singularity to refresh their coolddown.
 For example: Precast <Skill id="13082"/>, take mistlock, cast <Skill id="13132"/>, and swap to <Skill id="13082"/> again.

-Although <Specialization name="Daredevil"/> doesn't have access to <Effect name="Superspeed">, you can use a template with <Item id="85244"/> or <Item id="49940"/> to execute even more skips for your party in T4s.
+Although <Specialization name="Daredevil"/> doesn't have access to <Effect name="Superspeed"/>, you can use a template with <Item id="85244"/> or <Item id="49940"/> to execute even more skips for your party in T4s.

 ### Rotation